HELP CONSERVE THE ECOSYSTEM

 A: Biodegradable sunblock is environmentally

 friendly sunscreen that lacks the harmful ingredients

 that are destroying the world's coral reefs.

-sunscreens are biodegradable, meaning they
+These sunscreens are biodegradable, meaning they

-encourage using only biodegradable sunscreen anytime you are
+We strongly encourage using only biodegradable sunscreen

-going to be in the water.
+anytime you are going to be in the water.

-Q: Are there certain ingredients to
+Q: Are there certain ingredients

 to watch out for?

-A: Some of the most harmful
+A: Some of the most harmful ingredients

-that many sunscreens contain, including some
+that many sunscreens contain, including some that

 are actually biodegradable such as those made by

 Nature's Gate, are PABA, octinoxate, oxybenzone,